dombrock-archive/WP_Critical_Hit/README.md

 Package and install to any WordPress Installation.

-Great starting point to build your own plugin.
+Very Minimal, so it makes a great starting point to build your own plugin.